johnwhittenstudio/giphy-api-jcj/README.md

 ## Known Bugs

-- Only displays 1 GIF, although the search limit in the giphy-search.js is set to a limit of 5.
+- _Only displays 1 GIF, although the search limit in the giphy-search.js is set to a limit of 5._

+- _There are no validation checks on the user's input._

+- _There is no CSS styling._

 ## License